-Price Range: Free to $69 per user, per month (21-day free trial)
+Price Range: Free to $69 per user, per month (21-day trial)

 Freshsales takes the crown as the top insurance CRM.
 Its affordability plus solid contact management and pipeline tools make it a great option for agencies of all sizes, but larger firms wanting to streamline their workload will especially benefit from Freshsales' automation features.
 Its Freddy AI scores leads and forecasts insights to help teams focus on the most important tasks.
 Agents can also automate client updates, track claims, and set reminders.

-Freshsales is our top-rated insurance CRM, however, it's missing some marketing features like social media management.
+Freshsales is our top-rated insurance CRM; however, it's missing some marketing features like social media management.
 If these features are important, check out Zoho CRM instead.

-Zoho's multichannel communication hub makes it easy to engage with customers through social media, live chat, and email.
+Helps you engage with customers through social media, live chat, and email.

-Price Range: Free to $52 per user monthly (15+ day free trial)
+Price Range: Free to $52 per user, per month (15- to 30-day free trial)

-Even though Zoho offers a wealth of communication and marketing tools, it's user interface can be hard to use.
+Even though Zoho offers a wealth of communication and marketing tools, its user interface can be hard to use.
 If you need a more intuitive CRM with robust sales features, try Freshsales.

-Price Range: $14.90 - $99 per user, per montn (14-day trial)
+Price Range: $14.90 to $99 per user, per month (14-day trial)

 Pipedrive is great if you want to custom-build your own insurance CRM solution.
 However, if you want a CRM offering robust, preset tiers, try Freshsales.

-Insureio makes it easier for agents to generate leads and manage clients with robust marketing and sales tools.
+Allows you to generate leads and manage clients with robust marketing and sales tools.

 Price Range: $25 to $75 per user, per month (30-day free trial)

-Insurio is our highest scoring industry-specific CRM, but there are better options for general sales features.
+Insureio is our highest scoring industry-specific CRM, but there are better options for general sales features.
 If you're looking for robust sales pipeline features, check out Freshsales instead.

 Whether you’re a team of one or one hundred, a reliable insurance CRM is a must if you want to grow your client list and maintain a solid customer base.
-Think about the areas where your company could use the most help — we’re confident that any of the top industry-specific CRM options featured on our list can provide you with the right tools to help you reach your goals.
+Think about the areas where your company could use the most help — we’re confident that any of the options featured on our list can provide you with the right tools to help you reach your goals.
 If you’re looking for a more general option, check out our list of the best overall CRMs for salespeople and teams.